urenoj/landing-page/README.md

 # landing-page
-Creating a landing page from a provided image
+Creating a landing page with Flexbox using a provided example image from TheOdinProject